defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

-This addition could open new security implications, so it should be left out of the formal specification of this EIP.
-But anyone who wishes to implement this EIP should know about this potential constraint, too.
+This addition could open new security implications, that's why it is left out of this proof-of-concept.
+But anyone who wishes to implement it, should know about this potential constraint, too.

 **The other way** is to keep the `processMetaBatch()` function as it is and rather check for the too big due block number **on the relayer level**.
 In this case, the user could be notified about the problem and could issue a new meta tx with another relayer that would have a much lower block parameter (and the same nonce).

-## FAQ
+## Other considerations

 ### How much is the relayer fee?